kenjdavidson/jekyll-lagomier/page-assets.md

 ## Categories

-A `/categories/` page is creating grouping posts by category.
+A <a href="{{ '/categories/' | relative_url }}">categories</a> page is creating grouping posts by category.
 Posts can appear in multiple categories if they've been assigned to both.
 Categories have the same configuration of title and description:

 {% highlight markdown %}
 # theme.yml